kunfengchen/carnd-t3-p1/README.md

     dist_inc = max_dist_inc;
 }
 ```

 The front_s will get the distance of in Frent s from the car ahead in the same lane. dist_inc is adjusted accordingly to keep a buffer distance.
+The car is not driving smooth due to the sparse waypoints provided by the [hightway_map.csv](data/highway_map.csv).
+Will use spilne.h to smooth the trajectory.

+### Flowering Path Planning Walkthrough Video

 ## Third Party Library